Cash Out & Refinance Loans with Hard Money

 Can I refinance my primary home with hard money?

-As home values continue to rise across the U.S., many people are looking to take advantage of their equity by doing a cash out refinance loan on their homes.
+As home values continue to rise across the U.S., many people are looking to take advantage of their equity by doing a cash out refinance loan or home equity loan on their homes.
 But many don’t qualify for traditional loans because they have income from investments and not W-2 income, or for other reasons.

 Yes, you can refinance your owner occupied primary residence with hard money.
 However, your exit strategy is very key in determining if a private money loan is right for you to do a cash out refinance on your home.